Living in Highgate

 Is Highgate a good place to live?

-What schools are in Highgate?
+What are the schools in Highgate like?

-What is the transport like in Highgate?
+What is the average house price in Highgate?

 Where does this data come from?